Here's who is going where in League One as transfer window gets going - 3rd Jan 2024

-League One transfer window: Northampton Town boss outlines transfer plans, Bolton Wanderers and Wycombe Wanderers fight for Luton Town striker, Peterborough United reject Chartlon Athletic bids and Oxford United open talks with Joe Bennett - 3rd Jan 2024
+League One transfer window: Bristol Rovers eye up Premier League youngster, Barnsley open talks with DC United defender, Crystal Palace have bids rejected for Peterborough United star and Bolton Wanderers and Wycombe Wanderers fight for Luton Town striker - 3rd Jan 2024

-The January transfer window is now open with League One clubs busy rejigging their squads.

 Northampton Town have confirmed they are looking to be active in the window, as per this article by James Heneghan.